-NMCL Automotive is a programme that uses the NMCL system to support the automotive sector.
-The programme utilises £16m of Government funding to engage with over 100 companies over three years.
+NMCL Automotive was a programme that used the NMCL system to support the automotive sector.
+The programme utilised £16m of Government funding to engage with over 100 companies over three years.

-The funding is used to support improvement activities in the automotive supply chain through training, coaching and mentoring.
+The funding was used to support improvement activities in the automotive supply chain through training, coaching and mentoring.

-The purpose of this document is to summarise the eligibility criteria for beneficiaries under the NMCL Automotive programme.
+The purpose of this document was to summarise the eligibility criteria for beneficiaries under the NMCL Automotive programme.

 3. Key Eligibility Criteria

-To be a successful beneficiary on the NMCL Automotive programme, the following key eligibility criteria must be met.
+To be a successful beneficiary on the NMCL Automotive programme, the following key eligibility criteria must have been met.

-A. The Beneficiary must be located in the UK and undertake all of the NMCL related training in the UK.
+A. The Beneficiary must have been located in the UK and undertake all of the NMCL related training in the UK.

-B. The NMCL Automotive Programme is open to suppliers of all sizes however priority will be given to small & medium sized enterprises (SME).
+B. The NMCL Automotive Programme was open to suppliers of all sizes however priority will be given to small & medium sized enterprises (SME).
 Therefore:

 a) 80% of beneficiaries will be small and medium size enterprises (businesses with less than 250 employees and a turnover of less than €50 million).